ucl-codec/cloud_infrastructure/docs/configure-aws-credentials.md

 ## Add credentials to your machine

 It is recommended not to configure default credentials, but instead create a dedicated profile called `passian`.
-This prevents issues with accidently deploying to the wrong account when you have access to multiple AWS accounts.
+This prevents issues with accidentally deploying to the wrong account when you have access to multiple AWS accounts.

 ### Create an AWS named profile on your machine, named `passian`
 ```bash